 Our liveaboard vessel OceanQuest is the ultimate overnight Great Barrier Reef experience.
-Set off from Cairns and spend your days and nights exploring the best outer Great Barrier Reef dive sites aboard our floating accommodation, with snorkel, intro dive and certified dive options available.
+Set off from Cairns and spend your weekend exploring the best outer Great Barrier Reef dive sites aboard our floating accommodation, with snorkel, intro dive and certified dive options available.

 With more than 14 permanent moorings at Saxon and Norman reefs, and selected sites at Hastings Reef, snorkellers and divers of all levels can enjoy the outer reef’s flourishing coral formations and diverse marine life.